permaweb/ao/servers/su/README.md

 docker system prune -a
-docker build --target builder -t su-binary . docker create --name temp-container su-binary docker cp temp-container:/usr/src/su/target/x86_64-unknown-linux-musl/release/su .
+docker build --target builder -t su-binary . docker create --name temp-container su-binary docker cp temp-container:/usr/src/su/target/release/su .
 ```

-This will create the static binary called su which can be pushed to the repo for deployment or used directly.
+This will create the binary called su which can be pushed to the repo for deployment or used directly.
+This is no longer a static binary and requires external libraries like Clang and LLVM.

 ### Running the binary, su MODE